 Furthermore, a placement, while generally not paid, must be regarded in many respects as employment.
-Students who are committed to be on a placement may not schedule travel or vacations that might disrupt their placement schedule without first seeking approval from their placement supervisor as well as their di-prac and other on-campus practicum supervisors, if applicable.
+Students who are committed to be on a placement may not schedule travel or vacations that might disrupt their placement schedule without first seeking approval from their placement supervisor as well as their DiPrac and other on-campus practicum supervisors, if applicable.

-At the completion of their external placement, all students complete a form to evaluate the quality of training and supervision at the site, as well as to provide helpful information to the program and other students about experiences at the site (e.g., hours obtained during the year at the placement, types of clients seen or therapy modalities learned).
+At the completion of their external placement, all students complete a form to evaluate the quality of training and supervision at the site (the Practicum-Internship Evaluation Form located on our website https://dornsife.usc.edu/psyc/clinical-documents-forms/), as well as to provide helpful information to the program and other students about experiences at the site (e.g., hours obtained during the year at the placement, types of clients seen or therapy modalities learned).
 Students will email this form to the ADCT and be requested to complete it within 1 month of completing their placement.